Private sector development

 - On investment policy and promotion: How to help textile and garment producers to move up the value-chain?

 The Project will produce targeted action plans for reform around those three sectors by end of 2013.
-These plans will be presented at the December 2013 Eurasia Roundtable on Competitiveness, and will be discussed by peers, as the first pilot in that region of the peer review process launched at the Eurasia Competitiveness Ministerial Conference in June 2013.
+These plans were presented at the December 2013 Eurasia Roundtable on Competitiveness, as the first pilot in that region of the peer review process launched at the Eurasia Competitiveness Ministerial Conference in June 2013.

 *The 2013 Data Book of Private Sector Development, World Bank.